 All things considered, this route may be the most secure strategy for those who don't have time or the desire to learn about the nuances of crypto cybersecurity.

-The one drawback to this strategy is that some platforms do not yet provide the ability to send your coins to other wallets.
+Note that some platforms may not yet provide the ability to transfer your coins to other wallets.
 Though this may change in the future, it may also not be a significant downside if your only goal is to use crypto as an investment.

 b.
 Provide your own custody